ttu/json-flatfile-datastore/README.md

 await collection.DeleteOneAsync(e => e.Id == 3);
 ```

 `DeleteMany` and `DeleteManyAsyn` will delete all items that match the filter.
+Method returns true if item(s) found with filter.

 ```csharp
 // Dynamic